 There are two main ways to obtain coconut oil from coconut kernel or meat: the dry process and the wet process.
 The dry process involves the use of solvents, resulting in a high-protein, high-fiber mash that is typically used for animal feed.
-Often, unfortunately, the copra that goes into dry pressed oil is rotten – think coconuts that are months old by the time they are processed.
+Often, unfortunately, the copra that goes into dry pressed oil is often somewhat rotten – think coconuts that are months old by the time they are processed.

 Because dry-made coconut oil is less well-suited for human consumption, I’ll skip it.
 Instead, let’s focus on wet-made coconut oil, the type that is typically used by humans – and you usually find on your supermarket shelf.

 Often, the wet extraction process begins by boiling the coconut kernel.
 However, modern methods use a combination of centrifuges and various pre-treatments to break up the matter and separate the oil from the fiber.
 After this, a second process (such as distillation) is often used to separate the oil from the fibrous matter further.
 Then, if desired, the pure oil can be processed even more to obtain refined, bleached, and deodorized oils.

 What Other Foods and Products are Made From Coconut?

 Apart from oil, there are particular food and other products that can be obtained from coconuts.
 The most popular, without a doubt, is coconut water, a delicious drink that is obtained directly from the ripe coconut fruit (and a rumored hangover salve – maybe useful after you had too much red wine?).